Paolo97Gll/Raytracer.jl/docs/src/cli.md

 # [CLI tool](@id cli_tool)

-The CLI tool is `raytracer_cli.jl` and is placed in the home of the repository.
+The CLI tool is named `raytracer_cli.jl` and is placed in the root of the repository.
 Thanks to the simple usage and the extended help messages, it makes possible the use of this package's high-level features to those who do not know Julia lang.

-This CLI tool recalls functions already present in the `Raytracer.jl` module, so is possible to run these commands also from the REPL, by calling the same functions called by the tool.
+This CLI tool recalls functions already present in the `Raytracer.jl` module, so is possible to run almost all these commands also from the REPL, by calling the same functions called by the tool.

+!!! note
+    For now, the command [`demo animation`](@ref raytracer_cli_demo_animation) is available only with the CLI tool.

 ## Installation